lhartmanis/aml_dna_pipeline/README.md

 - `tools.*`: executable names or paths
 - `params.*`: thread counts and Java memory settings

-Existing `config/config.yaml` paths are placeholders and should be updated to match your local installation.
+Example `config/config.yaml` paths are placeholders and should be updated to match your local installation.

 Panel-specific files are stored in: